xKDR/Survey.jl/docs/src/getting_started.md

 mean(:api99, bsrs)
 ```

-We can also find the mean of both the 1999 API and 2000 API for a clear
+You can find the mean of both the 1999 API and 2000 API for a clear comparison
-comparison between students' performance from one year to another:
+between students' performance from one year to another:

 ```@repl tutorial
 mean([:api99, :api00], bsrs)